Fishing Gear: Stanley Classic Bottle Opener Beer Stein - NewsBreak

 Fishing Gear: Stanley Classic Bottle Opener Beer Stein

 Description and Application: The only thing that makes the perfect beer stein better is adding a bottle opener to it, and Stanley combined the best of both worlds and created a smart beer stein.
 You also get a stainless-steel, flip-up lid to keep your beverage cold and carbonated for up to 8 hours.
 And with the heavy-duty handle, you can comfortably hoist a point all evening long.
 It features double-wall vacuum insulation, and it is leakproof and packable for those remote, campfire hangouts that are made better with a cold beer.
-It comes standard in a 24-ounce mug and is available in two colors, including...www.outdoorchannelplus.com
+It comes standard in a 24-ounce mug and is available in two colors, including the classic Stanley Hammertone Green.www.in-fisherman.com

 Comments / 0